Polystyrene sulfonates are polymers derived from polystyrene by adding sulfonate functional groups.

 - Bloody stools or bloody diarrhea.

-- Symptoms of low calcium levels (for example, abdominal cramps, irritability, muscle spasms).
+- Symptoms of low calcium levels (abdominal cramps, irritability, muscle spasms).

-Stop taking the medicine and seek immediate medical attention if any of the following occur:
+Stop taking medicine and seek immediate medical attention if any of the following occur:

 - Signs of an allergic reaction (such as difficulty breathing, hives, swelling of the face or throat).

-- Signs of stomach bleeding (for example, vomit that looks like coffee grounds, black, bloody, or tarry stools).
+- These are signs of stomach bleeding (for example, vomit that looks like coffee grounds, black, bloody, or tarry stools).

-- Symptoms of a bowel tear (for example, abdominal pain, nausea, vomiting, fever).
+- Symptoms of a bowel tear (abdominal pain, nausea, vomiting, fever).

-Polystyrene sulfonates can bind to various medications within the digestive tract and therefore decrease their absorption and effectiveness.
+Polystyrene sulfonates can bind to various medications within the digestive tract, decreasing their absorption and effectiveness.
 Common examples include lithium, thyroxine, and digitalis.

 There may be an interaction between sodium polystyrene sulfonate and any of the following: